nano-o/Distributed-termination-detection/README.md

 $APALACHE_HOME/script/run-docker.sh check --init=Inv1_ --inv=Inv1 --length=1 Termination.tla
 ```

-The predicate `All` is the conjuction of all the invariants (including the main correctness property).
-So, the fact that it's inductive proves that the main correctness property is an invariant of the protocol.
+The safety property is implied by invariants 3 and 4.
 To check this with Apalache, run:

 ```
-$APALACHE_HOME/script/run-docker.sh check --init=All --inv=All --length=1 Termination.tla
+$APALACHE_HOME/script/run-docker.sh check --init=Safety_precondition --inv=Safety --length=0 Termination.tla
 ```

+To check everything with one command, run `check-proof.sh`.

 I also proved the algorithm correct for any number of process using Isabelle/HOL
 (see [`Termination.thy`](Termination.thy), which must be opened using